georgelemon/loopless/README.md

 ![Loopless Micro App Framework](.github/loopless-cover.png)

 ## Loopless
-**A minimal PHP framework for developing front-end web applications.** Loopless main scope is to be an API addicted and stay wired to your whatever backend apps (one or more), but it can be also used as a static & standalone app (see WikiPeep project).
+**A minimal PHP framework for developing front-end web applications without being attached to a backend**.
+Loopless main scope is to be an API consumer and to stay wired to your whatever backend apps (one or more) with the possibility of caching results for later use.
+But it can be also used as a static & standalone app (see WikiPeep project).

 Out of the box, Loopless comes with a MVC structure (without a database setup), a simple Router with dependency injection support, Response & Request handler, a Configuration Array in Laravel style and that's it!
 Ah, and of course comes with GuzzleHttp Support so in case you get it via composer you can make API connections easily.